On the foundations and applications of Lorentz-Finsler Geometry: Lorentz-Finsler applied to classical geometries

 (see the table in \cite[Fig. 2, p.
 44]{CJS24} for additional details).
 As shown exhaustively in \cite[Chapter 2]{CJS24}, this wind structures admit natural notions on lengths, geodesics, convexity and completeness.
 In terms of them, the causal properties of the SSTK spacetime can be determined precisely, \cite[Chapters 3-5]{CJS24}, in particular extending Theorem \ref{t_escala_causal}, see \cite[Th.
 5.9]{CJS24}.

 It is worth pointing out that SSTK structures appear in several relativistic spacetimes, especially, black holes.
-Indeed, slow Kerr spacetime presents such a Killing $K$, which is ligthlike in the {\em limit stationary hypersurface} which bounds the so-called {\em ergosphere} (where Penrose process can occur, theoretically allowing for energy to be extracted from the black hole's rotation).
+Indeed, slow Kerr spacetime presents such a Killing $K$, which is ligthlike in the {\em limit stationary hypersurface} which bounds the so-called {\em ergosphere}\footnote{The ergosphere has relevant physical properties.
+Indeed, Penrose process can occur, theoretically allowing for energy to be extracted from the black hole's rotation.}.
 For the specific description of this region and physically related properties, see \cite{JS17b, D}.